Add a layer.

 The scene's async tasks manager.

-Get the runtimeGame associated to the RuntimeScene.
+Get the gdjs.RuntimeGame associated to this.

-The name of the behavior
+The name of the object

 Get the layer with the given name